thindil/steamsky/bin/doc/MODDING.md

   button in the negotiate dialog.
 Optional.
 * Key `CraftColoredIcon`: Path to the SVG image which will be used for set crafting order button in the assign crafting order dialog.
 Optional.
+* Key `StudyColoredIcon`: Path to the SVG image which will be used for set study order button in the assign crafting order dialog.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode